Luis-Martin/ctfs/confidential/README.md

 2024-04-12 23:19:47 (176 KB/s) - ‘Repdf.pdf.1’ saved [102818/102818]
 ```

-The PDF has a covered QR code, we need some way to separete that warning notice.
+The PDF has a covered QR code, we need some way to separate that warning notice.

 ![pdf](./images/pdf.png)

-Using **binwalk** we found some things, but nothinf interesting.
+Using **binwalk** we found some things, but nothing interesting.

 ```shell
 $ binwalk Repdf.pdf